 Conditions, amendments and modifications agreed between the Commission and the Contractor, and approved by the Council, during the application approval process.

+Section 1.
+Amendments relation to the Regional Environmental Management Plan

 Schedule 10

 Where applicable under regulation 26, the form of any Environmental Performance Guarantee, and its related terms and conditions.